enze-chen/mi-book-2021/_sources/week_3/14/peer_review.md

 | Megan   | Mack       | Luis       |

 As can be seen from the table, each speaker will have two reviewers (and each student reviews two others), which we think will be a healthy balance between:
-- Giving each speaker enough feedback, and
+- Giving each speaker multiple perspectives for feedback, and
 - Not burdening each person with too many reviews to write.

 Please fill out your review in [the peer review form](https://forms.gle/jXaZ3jZ4Qi2XL3zL8) _by the end of the day_.